 To make your company truly customer-centric, you will have to collaborate with your audience on making your software the best possible solution for their needs.
 And what better way to do so than to actively seek feedback from the people who will be using your SaaS products?
 A UX testing solution like Optimal Workshop can help you deliver an exceptional customer experience by giving you the necessary tools to understand your users by asking questions, following website interactions, and analyzing the feedback you receive.

 - Relevant resources

 Finally, as you explore ways to measure consumer sentiment to boost client experiences, remember that the easiest way to keep up with global trends is to follow relevant resources.
 Organizations like Gartner, Deloitte, and McKinsey regularly publish research regarding consumer trends.
 You can use this data to make your SaaS solutions valuable in this day and age.
-And if you take inspiration from Affinda, you could even use the data to create a unique value proposition that lets your audience know your SaaS brand is ready for the future.
+You should also use statistics to examine conversion rates in the SaaS industry so you know which goal you’re trying to reach.

 2. Personalize communication channels

 According to McKinsey, as many as 71% of consumers expected personalization from businesses in 2021.
 And 76% of them became frustrated when brands failed to deliver.